Workshops

 Cumberland County Soil & Water Conservation District | 35 Main Street, Windham, Maine

-Attendees will learn crucial information such as what types of materials to use when constructing a raised bed, differences in direct sowing vs. seedling transplants, how to interpret seed packet instructions, and tips on plant grouping, spacing, and placement in orientation to the sun!
+Attendees will learn information such as what types of materials to use when constructing a raised bed, differences in direct sowing vs. seedling transplants, how to interpret seed packet instructions, and tips on plant grouping, spacing, and placement in orientation to the sun!
 The instructor will also cover weed and pest control tips, how to perform soil testing, and recommendations on nutrient supplements.

 Bring your favorite pair of gardening gloves and prepare to get your hands dirty!